sdeigm/uni-meter/doc/input/VzLogger.md

 ## Using the classic VzLogger input device

-To use the ols VzLogger specific input source set up the `/etc/uni-meter.conf` file as follows and replace the `<vzlogger-host>` and `<vzlogger-port>` placeholders with the actual host and port of your VzLogger webserver.
+To use the ols VzLogger specific input source set up the `uni-meter.conf` file as follows and replace the `<vzlogger-host>` and `<vzlogger-port>` placeholders with the actual host and port of your VzLogger webserver.
 Additionally, provide the channel UUIDs of your system.